rock-core/rock-and-syskit/source/deprecations/update_properties.md

 and 3 above, and must restrict itself to updating properties.
 Most importantly: it must be idempotent.

-## New/old behavior: control and migration
+## Migration and backward compatibility

 The new behavior is used when: